Human Appeal: Projects

-Since 2011 Human Appeal has been a supporter of refugees of the Syrian civil war.
+Since 2011, Human Appeal has been a supporter of refugees of the Syrian civil war.
 In February 2018, Human Appeal called for immediate ceasefire in Eastern Ghouta and pointed out the devastating situation of civilians in the area.
-In early 2016 the Isle of Man donated £30.000 to support Human Appeal’s work on the island of Lesbos which has become a main access point of Syrian refugees arriving in Europe.
+In early 2016 the Isle of Man donated £30,000 to support Human Appeal's work on the island of Lesbos, which has become a main access point of Syrian refugees arriving in Europe.

 In March 2016 Human Appeal completed a three-month project during which four Gaza universities were rebuilt and £227,000 contributed.
 In August 2017 Human Appeal was awarded over £4.3 million by the UNHCR in order to distribute help in Mosul, Iraq after the liberation from ISIS.

 After the floods in North England, Bradford City Council was supported during the clearing up process in late 2015.
 In January 2016 Human Appeal worked with the Slough Khidman Community Trust providing winter survival kits.
-Later that year, in October 2016, Human Appeal announced the Wrap Up Manchester campaign asking the Greater Manchester public to donate unwanted winter coats to help people in need through the cold months.
+In October 2016, Human Appeal announced the Wrap Up Manchester campaign asking the Greater Manchester public to donate unwanted winter coats to help people in need through the cold months.
 As part of their winter appeal, Human Appeal organised The Comedy Show which toured in December 2016.

 Human Appeal was named "Charity of the Year" at the 2017 British Muslim Awards for their achievements and contribution to British society.

 In summer 2017, Human Appeal launched an appeal for the victims of the Manchester Arena bombing, raising £27,000 in a matter of days and earning their then CEO, Othman Moqbel, the honour of being named one of the "Muslim Heroes of Manchester" by the Evening Standard.

-The organisation raised and contributed over £114,000 for those affected by the Grenfell Tower fire.
+The organisation raised and contributed over £114,000 for those affected by the 2017 Grenfell Tower fire.